vulinh64/vulinh64.github.io/blog/2025-07-22-java-singleton.md

 If your singleton does heavy initialization - like loading configuration files, establishing database connections, or computing complex data structures - you're doing all that expensive work multiple times for absolutely no benefit.

-This ranges from mildly annoying (wasting memory and making your CPU work overtime for nothing) to absolutely catastrophic:

-It is when your initialization has side effects that aren't idempotent - fancy computer science speak for "doing it twice breaks everything."
+This ranges from mildly annoying (wasting memory and making your CPU work overtime for nothing) to absolutely catastrophic: when your initialization has side effects that aren't idempotent - fancy computer science speak for "doing it twice breaks everything."

-:::danger[Side effects]

-Can either be:
+**Side effects** can either be, but not limited to:

 * incrementing counters;